Clavicle fracture: Anatomy

-The clavicle is the bone that connects the trunk of the body to the arm, and it is located directly above the first rib.
-A clavicle is located on each side of the front, upper part of the chest.
+The clavicle serves as a strut and the only bony attachment between the trunk of the body (axial skeleton) and the bones of arm which are otherwise connected to the trunk through a series of muscles and ligaments.
+A clavicle is located on each side of the front, upper part of the chest and it is located directly above the first rib.
 The clavicle consists of a medial end, a shaft, and a lateral end.
 The medial end connects with the manubrium of the sternum and gives attachments to the fibrous capsule of the sternoclavicular joint, articular disc, and interclavicular ligament.
 The lateral end connects at the acromion of the scapula which is referred to as the acromioclavicular joint.
 The clavicle forms a slight S-shaped curve where it curves from the sternal end laterally and anteriorly for near half its length, then forming a posterior curve to the acromion of the scapula.
+The clavicle widens and flattens at both ends while taking a hollow tubular shape through its middle segment with limited medullary bone resulting in a relative weak point where most fractures occur.